kurokoda/axial/README.md

 # Development

-I have added linting and prettification to the build process, so that every commit and push applies Prettier's code styling and lints the code.
+I have added linting and prettification to the build process, so that every commit and push applies Prettier's code styling, lints the code, and runs the test suites.

 ## Available Scripts